pan-roy/pan-roy.github.io/_posts/2024-03-28-json-to-csv.md

 tags: [data retrieval, json]     # TAG names should always be lowercase
 ---

-## Background - How this impacts you
+## How this impacts you

-In the prior walkthrough {TODO: insert link here}, we have extracted data from Xero in the form of JSON files.
-However, JSON files utilize a nested dictionary data structure, where information is kept in key value pairs.
-Values can also further extend into new key value pairs.
-This inevitably renders it difficult for accountants to use such data, as we are more familiar with tabular data (e.g. Excel).
+In our prior walkthrough {TODO: insert link here}, data extraction from Xero was performed resulting in JSON format files.
+JSON files employ a hierarchical structure consisting of nested dictionaries, organizing data into key-value pairs, with potential expansion into additional key-value pairs.
+This inherent structure presents challenges for accountants accustomed to tabular formats such as Excel.

-Looking at the top portion of the Xero trial balance obtained previously, you will notice that data is stored via nested dictionaries.
-We will need to normalize or flatten the JSON data for it to be of use.
+Upon examination of the top segments of our Xero trial balance, it becomes evident that data is organized within nested dictionaries.
+To facilitate usability, it is imperative to normalize or flatten the JSON data structure.
 ```json
 {